 Since 2014, some accountants have been able to offer probate services previously only carried out by solicitors.
-Dean Howard & Co is regulated by the Association of Chartered Certified Accountants to carry out non contentious probate services in England and Wales.
+Dean Howard & Co is regulated by the Institute of Chartered Accountants in England and Wales to carry out non contentious probate services in England and Wales.
 There are several advantages to using us for probate services because we have detailed knowledge of clients’ finances and assets.
 It is cost effective to use accountants due to their knowledge of the clients’ tax and financial affairs and it’s expertise in completing the necessary tax forms.

 We understand how difficult it can be to handle a deceased’s legal and financial affairs, particularly at a time when you are likely to be coming to terms with the death of someone close.
 We are here to help you every step of the way.

 We provide advice and assistance in connection with the whole probate process and can act as professional executors and administrators of the estate.
 We deal with the administration of a deceased person’s estate from registering the death to negotiating any final settlements of tax with HMRC and distribution of assets.

 1. Obtaining valuations for the deceased’s assets and establishing all debts

 3. Calculating the total value of the estate for Inheritance Tax purposes

 4. Completing the required IHT 205 or IHT400 tax return

 5. Co-ordination of the payment of Inheritance Tax liabilities and liaising with HMRC

 6. Completing the statement of truth for Probate Registry